Pixel Visual Core: SR3HX design summary

 The SR3HX PVC features a 64-bit ARMv8a ARM Cortex-A53 CPU, 8x image processing unit (IPU) cores, 512 MB LPDDR4, MIPI, PCIe.

 The IPU cores each have 512 arithmetic logic units (ALUs) consisting of 256 processing elements (PEs) arranged as a 16 x 16 2-dimensional array.
 Those cores execute a custom VLIW ISA.

 There are two 16-bit ALUs per processing element and they can operate in three distinct ways: independent, joined, and fused.

 The SR3HX PVC is manufactured as a SiP by TSMC using their 28HPM HKMG process.

 It was designed over 4 years in partnership with Intel.
 (Codename: Monette Hill) Google claims the SR3HX PVC is 7-16x more energy-efficient than the Snapdragon 835.
 And that the SR3HX PVC can perform 3 trillion operations per second, HDR+ can run 5x faster and at less than one-tenth the energy than the Snapdragon 835.

 It supports Halide for image processing and TensorFlow for machine learning.
-The current chip runs at 426MHz and the single IPU is able to perform more than 1 TeraOPS.
+The current chip runs at 426 MHz and the single IPU is able to perform more than 1 TeraOPS.